 Upon receipt of a verifiable consumer request (see below), and as required by the CCPA, we will provide a response to such requests.

-- Request to Correct Inaccurate Information.
-You have the right to request that we correct inaccurate personal information that we maintain.
+Request to Correct Inaccurate Information.
+You have the right to request that we correct inaccurate personal information that we maintain about you subject to certain limitations.
 Upon receipt of a verifiable consumer request (see below), and as required by the CCPA, we will provide a response to such requests.

-- a consumer on behalf of the consumer’s minor child, or
+- A consumer on behalf of the consumer’s minor child

-- by a natural person or person registered with the Secretary of State authorized to act on behalf of a consumer.
+- A natural person or person registered with the Secretary of State authorized to act on behalf of a consumer

 If we request, you must provide us with sufficient information to verify your identity and/or authority to act on behalf of the consumer.
 In general, we may ask you to provide identifying information that we already maintain about you or we may use a third-party verification service.
 In either event, we will try to avoid asking you for sensitive personal information to verify your identity.
 We may not be able to respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm the personal information relates to you.
 However, making a verifiable consumer request does not require you to create an account with us.
 Additionally, you will need to describe your request with sufficient detail to allow us to review, understand, assess, and respond.
 Personal information collected from an individual to determine whether a request is a verifiable consumer request may not be used or disclosed for any other purpose except as required by law.
 We will endeavor to respond to a verifiable consumer request within forty-five (45) calendar days of receipt, but we may require an extension of up to forty-five (45) additional calendar days to respond and we will notify you of the need for the extension.